iarakshana/hw7/README.md

    * Use respondent `spouse_or_partner_present` and cps `educational_attainment`.
 Require that the educational attainment be non-negative.
 5. Average housework (activity code 02XXXX, i.e., all those starting by 02, see [here](http://www.bls.gov/tus/lexiconwex2015.pdf) -- use floor division, which is the default) by sex and educational attainment.
 6. Respondent married average (spouse_or_partner_present = `TRSPPRES` = 1) grouped by attended religions services (activity code 140101; [data dictionary](http://www.bls.gov/tus/lexiconwex2015.pdf)), Sunday (`dow_of_diary_day`, 1), Friday (6) or Saturday (7) only, for households with kids.
 (Note that the most-naive interpretation understates the difference, significantly, due to contamination over which is the religious day).
 7. Daily time spent directly engaging children (activity code [0301XX](http://www.bls.gov/tus/lexiconwex2015.pdf)), by sex.
-(Read, understand, and adapt class example.
+(Read, understand, and adapt [this example](https://github.com/harris-ippp/lectures/blob/master/05/ex/child_engagement_ed.sql).
+(N.B. that the python example at p.
+34 of the lecture relied on pandas for the second group by.)
 Use cps `sex` variable, 1 for men, 2 for women.)

 ## Create and Query a Table